 - Confusion, dehydration, fever, or lack of consciousness

-Blood and urine tests can help diagnose rhabdomyolysis.
+Blood tests for creatine kinase, a product of muscle breakdown, and urine tests for myoglobin, a relative of hemoglobin that is released from damaged muscles, can help diagnose rhabdomyolysis (although in half of people with the condition, the myoglobin test may come up negative).
 Other tests may rule out other problems, confirm the cause of rhabdomyolysis, or check for complications.

-Early complications of rhabdomyolysis may include very high levels of potassium in the blood.
-This can lead to an irregular heartbeat or cardiac arrest.
-About one in four also develop problems with the liver.
-Later, rhabdomyolysis can also lead to kidney failure.
-This occurs in about 15% of patients.
-A condition called compartment syndrome may also occur either early or later.
+Common complications of rhabdomyolysis include very high levels of potassium in the blood, which can lead to an irregular heartbeat or cardiac arrest and kidney damage (which occurs in up to half of patients).
+About one in four also develop problems with their liver.
+A condition called compartment syndrome may also occur after fluid resuscitation.
 This serious compression of nerves, blood vessels, and muscles can cause tissue damage and problems with blood flow.

 Early diagnosis and treatment of rhabdomyolysis and its causes are keys to a successful outcome.
 You can expect full recovery with prompt treatment.
 Doctors can even reverse kidney damage.
 However, if compartment syndrome is not treated early enough, it may cause lasting damage.